leob/ionic-quickstarter/README.md

 ## Installation and usage

+First, install ```nodejs```, ```npm```, ```gulp```, ```bower```, ```cordova```, ```ionic``` & ```sass``` (if not already done).

+***Note:*** instead of locally installing all of the above tools, an alternative option may be to use the [Ionic Box](https://github.com/driftyco/ionic-box).
+This can be attractive especially attractive for Windows users.

-First, install ```nodejs```, ```npm```, ```gulp```, ```bower```, ```cordova```, ```ionic``` & ```sass``` (if not already done).<br> Next, open a terminal and cd into the directory where you want to install your app.
+Next, open a terminal and cd into the directory where you want to install your app.

 Run the following commands (note: below the app is named ```myapp```, replace this by your app's name):